The Pittsburgh Foundation

 Lisa Schroeder - President and CEO (appointed February 2019, started June 2019).
 Schroeder is the first woman appointed to lead The Pittsburgh Foundation.
 She has announced her intention to retire by March 2026 after six years of leadership.

-Schroeder has emphasized human-centered approaches and equity.
+Schroeder has emphasised human-centred approaches and equity.
 As she stated: "We will not survive and thrive unless we connect our citizens—all of them—with viable employment (and a way to get there), safe affordable housing, robust K–12 education and health care."
 Former president Maxwell King described her focus: "She is focused on the human element – on the people who are most in need of what foundations and nonprofits provide."

 Board of Directors